June 16, 2022🗑️ Throwaway Code

 June 16, 2022

-Writing code isn't too different from actual construction.
-You'll have a plan, the blueprint, or ticket(s).
-It's executed in discrete phases, similar to sprints.
+Writing code isn't all that different from traditional construction.
+They both require, time, resources, and planning.
+Both are executed in discrete phases, similar to sprints.
 And throughout the entire process, we bring tools in/out as required.

 So next time you feel inclined to add a bunch of "console.log" statements, or you're looking to debug things, build something...
 I frequently create a "debugger component" and hide it behind something simple, like a cookie.
 Below is a simple example using React and TailwindCSS, hope it helps!